 If everything is set up correctly, you should expect to see a message like:

 '''

-PTY allocation request failed on channel 1
+PTY allocation request failed on channel 0

-Hi user!
-You've successfully authenticated, but GitHub does not provide

-shell access.
+Welcome to GitLab, @user!

-Connection to github.com closed.
+Connection to gitlab.com closed.

 '''

 Finally, we need to setup our ROS workspace with the robosub code.